output-interop/output-interop/docs/OutputInterop.md

 This document describes a common interface for Output rendering engines.

-The goal set by `Engine` is to standardize how frameworks and libraries make use of a engine to render templates and data (called contexts in the rest of this document).
+The goal set by `Engine` is to standardize how frameworks and libraries make use of an engine to render templates and data (called contexts in the rest of this document).

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][].
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119][].

-The word `implementor` in this document is to be interpreted as someone implementing the `Engine` interface in a depency injection-related library or framework.
+The word `implementor` in this document is to be interpreted as someone implementing the `Engine` interface in a dependency injection-related library or framework.
-Users of dependency injections containers (DIC) are refered to as `user`.
+Users of dependency injection containers (DIC) are referred to as `user`.

 [RFC 2119]: http://tools.ietf.org/html/rfc2119